cashubtc/nuts/CTF-split-merge.md

 ## Full-Set and Reserved Key Rules

-To keep `"*"` unambiguous, the following [NUT-CTF][CTF] partition rules apply:
+To keep `"*"` unambiguous, the following [NUT-CTF][CTF] outcome collection rules apply:

-- A partition MUST contain at least two outcome collections, and no single outcome collection may cover all of Ω. The full-set payoff vector is represented only as collateral, never as a conditional keyset.
+- No single outcome collection may cover all of Ω. The full-set payoff vector is represented only as collateral, never as a conditional keyset.
 - `"*"` is reserved: it is invalid as an outcome name and as an outcome collection string.

-## Combinatorial Markets

-Conditions can be nested hierarchically (e.g. "Party A wins AND BTC > $100k") by splitting parent-collection tokens into sub-condition partitions.
-Outcome collection IDs use EC point addition ([NUT-CTF][CTF]), so nesting order does not matter: `(Party_A) & (BTC_UP)` = `(BTC_UP) & (Party_A)`.

-When `parent_collection_id` is non-zero, the collateral side (`"*"`) is the parent collection's conditional keyset rather than a regular keyset, for both convert and [NUT-CTF][CTF] redemption.
-See [supplementary material](suppl/CTF-split-merge.md) for a full combinatorial example.

 ## Error Codes